Oxid15/cascade/cascade/docs/source/modules/dataset_zoo.rst

 Iterators
 *********

-If data source doesn't have length - you cannot use ``Wrapper`` objects, but it is not a problem, you can use ``IteratorWrapper`` objects instead!
+If data source doesn't have length - you cannot use :class:`~cascade.data.Wrapper` objects, but it is not a problem, you can use :class:`~cascade.data.IteratorWrapper` objects instead!
 It is basically the same dataset, but using different interface.

 .. doctest::